Rob Stircula not returning as Benedictine boys basketball coach - News Break

 Rob Stircula not returning as Benedictine boys basketball coach

 CLEVELAND, Ohio — Rob Stircula is not returning to Benedictine as its boys basketball coach, following his acceptance of a teacher’s position in Solon.
-Benedictine announced Wednesday it is not retaining the coach, who led the Bengals to the state final four in 2010 and six regional runs.
-Stircula, who confirmed earlier this week he did not expect to be retained, said he wanted to remain as coach despite his new teaching position.www.northwestgeorgianews.com
+Benedictine announced Wednesday it is not retaining the coach who led the Bengals to the state final four in 2010 and six regional runs.
+Stircula, who confirmed earlier this week he did not expect to be retained, said he wanted to remain despite his new teaching position.www.cleveland.com